Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 Medicare Part D plans are also known as prescription drug plans.
-These plans cover take-home prescription medications, and usually, the most common prescription outpatient drugs.
+These plans cover take-home prescription medications and, usually, the most common outpatient prescription drugs.

 Medicare-approved private insurance companies administer all Part D plans.